 Fast Backup + Recovery

 The exabyte enterprise can no longer rely on slow tape and hybrid solutions to service their most critical backup data.
-VAST Data’s revolutionary Universal Storage makes it possible for organizations to finally adopt an all-flash system for their data backup and recovery requirements.
+VAST Data’s revolutionary Data Platform makes it possible for organizations to finally adopt an all-flash system for their data backup and recovery requirements.
 (Enterprise Backup & Recovery Revolutionary Data Storage Technology)

 In the modern secure computing environment, it is not just good enough to backup your data, you also need to ensure that your fast backup tier is protected against accidental (or worse, intentional) modification and deletion.